Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/language.md

 ## Installation

-To install a cask in a specific language, you can pass the `--language=` option to `brew cask install`:
+To install a cask in a specific language, you can pass the `--language=` option to `brew install`:

 ```
-brew cask install firefox --language=it
+brew install firefox --language=it
 ```